JustAnotherStrange/wallpapers/README.md

 If you have any good ones to submit, make an issue. with high-res files of the image.

+I recommend using some kind of slideshow wallpaper if you plan to use these.

 I will continue to add more wallpapers and sources as I find them.

 **Enjoy!**